nbdkit-loop - use nbdkit with the Linux kernel client to create loop devices and loop mounts

 In addition to nbdkit(1) itself, the main commands you will use are:

-which attaches a locally running nbdkit instance to the kernel device /dev/nbd0. -b 512 can be omitted when using nbd-client(8) ≥ 3.19.
+Attaches a locally running nbdkit instance to the kernel device /dev/nbd0. -b 512 can be omitted when using nbd-client(8) ≥ 3.19.

-which queries whether /dev/nbd0 is attached or not.
+Queries whether /dev/nbd0 is attached or not.

 The nbd-client(8) and modprobe(8) commands must be run as root.